 Instant Pot:

-- Add all the vegetables into the soup.
-If the liquid goes above the max fill line, then remove some liquid.Set the timer for 5 min for super tender vegetables or 3 min if you still want them to have some crunch.
 Release pressure, again there will be lots of steam, do so carefully.
 Taste broth and see if additional salt is needed.
-Serve with a squeeze of lime, cilantro, and if you like hot sauce on top.
+Serve with a squeeze of lime, rice, corn tortillas, and if you like hot sauce on top.

 Stove Top:

-- Place cut Chuck Roast and bone into a large pot with, ½ onion, garlic cloves, water, and salt.
-Bring to a boil, then allow to simmer for about 45 minutes, or until the beef is tender.
-Remove onion, and skim off any fat from the top.
+• Place cut Chuck Roast and bone into a large pot with, 1/2 onion, garlic cloves, water, and salt or beef bouillon.
+Bring to a boil, then allow to simmer for 1 hour or longer, until the beef is tender.
+Remove onion, and garlic, and skim off any fat from the top.

-- Add all the vegetables into the soup, bring back to a boil and cook for about 15 minutes or until vegetables are tender.
+• Add all the vegetables into the soup, bring back to a boil and cook for about 15 minutes or until vegetables are tender.
 Taste broth and see if additional salt is needed.
-Serve with a squeeze of lime, cilantro, and if you like hot sauce on top.
+Serve with a squeeze of lime, rice, corn tortillas, and if you like hot sauce on top.

 Notes